yurukute/Blog/content/post/SumbyFactors.en.md

     }
     ans += ')';
 }
+```
 Well done, with all the code above, we can submit and pass this kata UwU.
-```
+## Thank you for reading.